 UPCOMING

-Applications are open for this 7-day sesshin, which starts on Good Friday.
-It will be led by Kanja Roshi.
-Please apply by the closing date of 24 March.
+Applications are open for this 7 day sesshin, which will be led by Sante Roshi.
+Last date for applications is 1 February.

-Every year, we offer two live-in retreats suited to complete beginners, one in English and one in Swedish.
+Every year, we offer two retreats suited for anyone who hasn't done a zen retreat before, even complete beginners, one in Swedish and one in English.
 Participants will learn everything they need to know to get started with their Zen practice.
-The English retreat will run from 6 to 9 July and be led by Kanja Roshi this year.
+The English retreat will run from 17 to 20 July and be led by Kansan Zetterberg Sensei.
+Please email zendoleader@zentraining.org for details.
 Members can apply online.
-Non-members please email for details.

 Zen practice